kmlawson/china-revolutions-mo3337/99bibliography.md

 - ———. *Up to the Mountains and Down to the Villages: The Transfer of Youth from Urban to Rural China*.
 1977.
 - Bernstein, Thomas P., and Hua-Yu Li, eds. *China Learns from the Soviet Union, 1949-Present*.
 Harvard Cold War Studies Book Series.
 2011.
 - Bertram, James M. *First Act in China: The Story of the Sian Mutiny*.
 1975.
+- Bhushan, Ranjit. *Maoism in India and Nepal*.
+2015.
 - Bianco, Lucien. *Peasants without the Party: Grassroots Movements in Twentieth Century China*.
 2015.
 - ———. *Wretched Rebels: Rural Disturbances on the Eve of the Chinese Revolution*.
 2020.
 - Black, George, and Robin Munro. *Black Hands of Beijing: Lives of Defiance in China’s Democracy Movement*.
 1993.